 The Jackal Buzzard is a fairly common species throughout South Africa and on this site.
 It is a generalist in terms of habitat, although does favour shorter vegetation.
 It hunts mostly in flight, meaning that a large proportion of its time is spent flying, and thereby at some risk of collision with vertical obstacles.
 Early observations on constructed wind farms under monitoring indicate that this species is highly susceptible to collision with turbines (pers. obs; Ralston-Paton et al. 2017; Perold et al. 2020).

 On the proposed site we recorded the species by all methods and in all seasons.
 Vantage Points recorded the species at 0.15 birds/hour.
 The location of recorded flight paths is shown in Figure 10.
-We estimate that 1.25 Jackal Buzzard fatalities could occur per year should all flight heights be considered (reduced to 1.01 per year under "Scenario 2".
-On Loxton WEF 3, a significant amount of activity was noted in the viewsheds of VP 10 and 14.
-Relatively high flight activity was noted right across the site, especially in association with ridges and topography which increased updraughts for foraging behaviour.
-Due to its relatively common status, the anticipated risk for this species does not carry as much significance as it would if the species were Red Listed.
-However, concern is growing for this species based on the number being killed at operational wind farms in SA.
+We estimate that 1.38 Jackal Buzzard fatalities could occur per year, or reduced to 1.12 for "Scenario 2".
+A significant amount of activity was noted in the viewshed of VP 1 in close proximity to an active nest (FS 8).
+The pair foraged for approximately 6.5 hours over the year at this VP alone.
+Collision risk appears to be disproportionately greater in this area in particular.
+Due to its relatively common status this anticipated risk does not carry as much significance as it would if the species were Red Listed.
+However concern is growing for this species based on the number being killed at operational wind farms in SA.
 We conclude that this species is at High risk at the site.
+Given the disproportionate flight activity in the viewshed of VP1, it appears that the current 500m No-go buffer is inadequate to cover the preferred foraging areas of this pair.